shnarazk/breakout/README.md

-# juicy breakout in Rust with Bevy
+# A juicy breakout in Rust with Bevy

 ## Objective